 The Department of Biological Sciences offers a master's degree with a major in biology.
 Supporting areas are required to complete the educational background.
-One summer's attendance at the Biological Station is expected.
+One summer's attendance at the Marine Biological Station is expected.
 Biol.
-491, 492, 493 is required.
+352, 453 are required.